This post may contain affiliate links. Please see my full Disclosure Policy for details.

 - In medium bowl, beat egg, milk and butter with whisk.
 Stir in corn muffin mix, chiles, cream corn and then cheese.
 Pour mixture in a mound over center of pork mixture.
 The pork around the side will prevent corn muffin edges from burning.

-- Cover and cook on Low heat setting 7 to 8 hours or until edges of corn muffin mixture are browned but not burned.
+- Cover and cook on Low for 7 to 8 hours or until edges of corn muffin mixture are browned but not burned and meat is tender.